-Alternative dispute resolution (ADR) refers to the settlement of disagreements outside of the Court system.
+Alternative dispute resolution (ADR) refers to the settlement of disputes outside of the Court system.

 Fees for alternative dispute resolution (current 3 May 2016)

 As of 1 January 2011, requests and referrals for the Presidential appointment of an arbitrator, mediator, valuer, expert or independent solicitor will incur an administration charge.